Public consultation ends with a majority in favor of early treatment in the SUS

 The question referred to the Conitec guideline.
 Among respondents who rated the commission’s guideline as “very good”, there are many who spoke in other items of the consultation indicating that they are in favor of early treatment with drugs that are not recommended by Conitec.

-Angotti says that his team has already noticed this incongruity and is compiling the data with this fact as an assumption.
+Angotti says that his team has already noticed this incongruity and is compiling the data based on this fact.
 For now, it is difficult to statistically specify how many of the participants are in favor and how many are against the guidelines.

 The contributions received in the public consultations carried out by the Executive Secretariat of Conitec will be considered in the final evaluation of the commission, which will issue a definitive opinion.
 After that, the topic will be sent to the office of the secretariat headed by Angotti, who will be able to call a public hearing on the topic.
 After that, the secretariat will decide whether or not to approve the final report.